About the Book

 Date of “publication”: January 2009

-Because the book has not be published formally, we cannot provide you with details such as place of publication and name of publisher.
+Because the book has not been published formally, we cannot provide you with details such as place of publication and name of publisher.

 11. muslim said,